scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--bootstrap-ids` (string):

 Bootstrap IDs is an array of validator IDs.
 These IDs will be used to authenticate bootstrapping peers.
-This only needs to be set when `--staking-tls-enabled=true`.
+This only needs to be set when `--p2p-tls-enabled=true`.
 An example setting of this field would be `--bootstrap-ids="7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg,MFrZFVCXPv5iCn6M9K6XduxGTYp891xXZ"`.
 The default value is the empty set.

 `--bootstrap-ips` (string):